-For instance, small laboratories with between 10 and 49 employees must employ 10-14 per cent Saudi nationals in order to remain in the Yellow category.
-In contrast, in the agricultural industry, only 2-4 per cent of Saudi employees is required for a company of the same size.
+For instance, small laboratories with between 10 and 49 employees must employ 10 per cent to 14 per cent Saudi nationals in order to remain in the yellow category.
+In contrast, in the agricultural industry, only 2 per cent to 4 per cent of Saudi employees are required for a company of the same size.

-5 See 'Percentages of Saudisation Required' (Nitaqat, Ministry of Labour), available at www. emol.gov.sa/nitaqat/pages/Percentage_drop.aspx (last accessed 11 November 2012).
+See 'Percentages of Saudisation Required' (Nitaqat, Ministry of Labour), available at: http://nitaqat.mol.gov.sa/Documents/NitaqatManual.pdf (last accessed 16 November 2016).